isomerpages/mlaw-corp/news/public-consultations/_posts/2016-04-20-public-consultation-on-the-report-of-the-committee-to-strengthen-singapore-as-an-international-centre-for-debt-restructring.md

-A full list of the Committee’s recommendations is attached here.
+A full list of the Committee’s recommendations is attached [here(PDF, 0.05MB)](/files/news/public-consultations/2016/04/Recommendations of the Committee.pdf).